-According to Pamela, when Edward, the Duke of Windsor went into exile in France following hid abdication he took with him several family possessions, including 'beautiful jewelled boxes'.
+According to Pamela, when Edward, the Duke of Windsor went into exile in France following hid abdication he took with him several family possessions, including 'beautiful jeweled boxes'.

 Read more: FBI claims Lord Mountbatten was a pedophile

-Speaking on the podcast, Pamela said: "When the Duke of Windsor abdicated and went into exile, he took as his private possessions some beautiful jewelled boxes that were his father's and grandfather's.
+Speaking on the podcast, Pamela said: "When the Duke of Windsor abdicated and went into exile, he took as his private possessions some beautiful jeweled boxes that were his father's and grandfathers.
 He shouldn't have grabbed those, they had become stage things.

 "My father battled endlessly to try to get Wallis to hand those back, but never succeeded, as by that time she had descended into dementia and had a terrible lawyer who ruled her life."